HackerManMarlin/breach-dash/README.md

 - `.github/workflows/` - GitHub Actions workflow
 - `supabase/` - Supabase setup files

-### 2. Supabase Setup
+### 2. Supabase Setup (Using MCP)

-1. Create a free Supabase project
+1. Create a free Supabase project (or use an existing one)
 2. Note your SUPABASE_URL and service role key (SUPABASE_KEY)
-3. Run the SQL in `supabase/setup.sql` in the Supabase SQL Editor
+3. The database tables and Edge Functions have been set up automatically using Supabase MCP
-4. If you don't need Slack alerts, remove the http_post lines before running
+4. If you want to modify the Slack notification settings:
+   - Go to the SQL Editor in your Supabase dashboard
+   - Modify the `notify_big` function to update the webhook URL or threshold

 ### 3. Apify Setup (for JS-heavy portals)